Once upon a Crime (2023 film)

-Once Upon a Crime (Note: Kanji: 赤ずきん、旅の途中で死体と出会う Akazukin, tabi no tochū de shitai to deau. lit. meaning: Little Red Riding Hood, on her journey, encounters a corpse)) is a 2023 Japanese fantasy comedy crime mystery film, starring Kanna Hashimoto and Yuko Araki in the main roles as Little Red Riding Hood and Cinderella, respectively.
-Directed by Yūichi Fukuda, the story combines elements from the stories of Cinderella and the Little Red Riding Hood, as the latter uses her investigative skills to try to solve the mystery behind a murder.
+Once Upon a Crime (Note: Kanji: 赤ずきん、旅の途中で死体と出会う。 Akazukin, Tabi no Tochū de Shitai to Deau lit. meaning: Little Red Riding Hood, on her journey, encounters a corpse)) is a 2023 Japanese fantasy comedy crime mystery film, starring Kanna Hashimoto and Yuko Araki in the main roles as Little Red Riding Hood and Cinderella, respectively.
+Based on the novel Red Riding Hood: A Detective Story by Aito Aoyagi and directed by Yūichi Fukuda, the story combines elements from the stories of Cinderella and the Little Red Riding Hood, as the latter uses her investigative skills to try to solve the mystery behind a murder.
+The film was released worldwide on Netflix on September 14, 2023.

 Premise

 Little Red Riding Hood meets Cinderella in the woods.
 Together, they meet two witches and express their desire to go to the ball at the castle.
 The witches give them new dresses, glass slippers and a carriage driven by a mouse turned into a man.
 On their way to castle, they run over a corpse and, taking a closer look, Little Red Riding Hood exercises her detective skills.
 They hide the corpse and proceed to the ball, where Cinderella has a dance with the prince until guards report the discovery of the corpse.